Cheapest Way to Ship to Sweden From US (2026 Guide)

 Be Accurate with Your Customs Declaration

 Every international shipment needs a customs form that declares the contents and value of the package.
-Be honest and specific.
-Vague or inaccurate descriptions can cause your package to be held up in customs for inspection, leading to delays and potential fines.
+For postal services like USPS, this will be the CN22 or CN23 form.
+For couriers, you’ll use a commercial invoice.
+Be honest and specific, providing a detailed description and the Harmonized System (HS) code for each item.
+Vague descriptions can cause your package to be held up in customs.

-Before you ship, check the carrier’s and Sweden’s official lists of prohibited and restricted items.
-Attempting to ship a forbidden item can result in the package being returned to you at your expense or even seized by customs.
-This is a crucial step in ensuring your package arrives without a hitch.
+Before you ship, check Sweden’s official list of prohibited and restricted items.
+Attempting to ship a forbidden item can result in the package being returned at your expense or seized by customs.

 Making the Final Decision